While the interest rate on a mortgage can tell you how competitive a home loan offer is, it won't provide the whole picture.

 Accessibility

 But such restrictions may not necessarily be a disadvantage.
-Some borrowers might prefer having to go through a few extra steps to gain access to their funds.
+Some borrowers might prefer having to go through a few extra hoops to gain access to their funds.
 Redraw facilities can be a good option for those who feel they might succumb to temptation if their spare cash is too easy to access.

 Fees and costs